Kew Bridge railway station

 Kew Bridge railway station is a railway station in Brentford, the London Borough of Hounslow, and is in London fare zone 3.
 The station and all trains serving it are operated by South Western Railway.
 The station was named after the nearby Kew Bridge.

 History

 Kew Bridge station building, now a coffee shop.
 The current entrance is to the right.

 The station was built by the Windsor, Staines and South Western Railway (WS&SWR) and was opened on 22 August 1849 by the London and South Western Railway (LSWR), which had absorbed the WS&SWR whilst that railway was under construction.
 Originally named Kew, it was renamed Kew Bridge on 1 January 1869.
 The North & South Western Junction Railway in a spirit of affording LSWR access to Fenchurch Street operated its admittedly rival 'Kew' station (1853–1866) on the western curve.
 From 1862 the companies cooperated: the junction railway company built additional Kew Bridge platforms (which were closed in 1940), the LSWR having constructed the eastern curve itself.

 The Grade II listed large station building, designed by Sir William Tite, is now a coffee shop.

+Network Rail is planning to build a new footbridge and lifts at the station, as well as a new entrance on the north side, improving access to Brentford Community Stadium.